pelican-eggs/eggs/steamcmd_servers/suicidesurvival/README.md

 **NOTE**
 Development on this game has stopped a long time ago, this WINE implementation is not fully stable.
 If the server does not complete its starting sequence, just restart it untill it works.
+Happens personally about 25% of the time.
+Custom maps can be downloaded [on the official website](http://suicide-survival.com/sv_download/maps/).

 ## Server Ports